 - Selected books for £1.99

-- Up to 40% off.
+- Up to 50% off

-Also a good way to see is to check out the home page.
-They tend to have a link in the menu and if there is a a big one it will be advertised on the front page.
+Also, a good way to see is to check out the home page.
+They tend to have a link in the menu and if there is a big one it will be advertised on the front page.
 This, of course, isn’t including their sign up offers for their monthly service which is usually £7.99.

 If there isn’t a sale on there may well be one coming up.
 Check out our sales diary below for the big ones.

 - Black Friday Sales & Cyber Monday